v2fly/v2ray-step-by-step/en_US/advanced/tls.md

 Some clients might have an alterId as a mandatory field.
 In this situation, put `0`.

-To know where to save the server side log, run the command
+To know where to put the server side config file, run the command

 ```bash
 systemctl status v2ray